lukaszkups/lukaszkups-old/content/blog/0012_wordpress_theme_beginner_guide.md

 ##Disclaimer - I'm not a php programmer, I don't like php actually, but I'm getting pretty convinced that not everything made with php can be bad.

 Couple days ago I had to prepare & code a Wordpress template for a client.
 I was mostly avoiding such tasks, because of its php-relation (I don't really like php for its syntax or its outdated standards & assumptions).
-So I've finished this task thanks to Wordpress (codex) documentation & some basic stackoveflow questions about php language.
+I've managed to finish this task thanks to Wordpress (codex) documentation & some basic stackoveflow questions about php language.

-So, here's some basic tips, which helped me a lot during development:
+And here's some basic tips, which helped me a lot during development:

 #Starter kit